jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.021.png" width="170" /> <img src="images/1.%20Commands%20Main%20Concepts.022.png" width="100" />

-It's open to interpretation, but hopefully the meaning of the symbols are getting clearer and you can choose to use them as you see fit.
+It's open to interpretation, but hopefully the meaning of the symbols are getting clearer so you can choose to use them as you see fit.

 ## Nested Commands